 The Red Bar Jazz Band is as much a part of the Red Bar as the rusted tin roof.
 The scene is complete, as the mellow, cool sounds drift around the tables as diners lift their forks and glasses.
-The Red Bar Jazz Band plays Tuesday through Saturday from 6 to 11 PM.
-Be sure to take note that on the drums sits a legend with sticks in his hands, providing the beat for all the fun in Grayton Beach.
+The Red Bar Jazz Band plays Tuesday through Saturday from 5:30 to 9 PM.
+Be sure to take note that for many years on the drums sat a legend with sticks in his hands, providing the beat for all the fun in Grayton Beach.

-John “Jabo” Starks (born October 26, 1938) is our American funk and blues drummer.
-He is best known for playing with James Brown.
+In Memorium: John Henry “Jabo” Starks (October 26, 1937 – May 1, 2018) anchored the Red Bar Jazz Band for many years.
+He was our beloved American funk and blues drummer.
+He was best known for playing with James Brown.
 Starks played on many of Brown’s biggest hits, either as the sole drummer or in tandem with Clyde Stubblefield, including “The Payback”, “Sex Machine”, “Super Bad”, and “Talking Loud and Saying Nothing”.
-He has also backed many of the artists produced or managed by Brown, most notably Lyn Collins, The JBs, and Bobby Byrd.
-Along with his colleague Stubblefield, Starks ranks as one of the most sampled drummers on contemporary hip hop and R&B recordings.
+He also backed many of the artists produced or managed by Brown, most notably Lyn Collins, The JBs, and Bobby Byrd.
+Along with his colleague Stubblefield, Starks ranked as one of the most sampled drummers on contemporary hip hop and R&B recordings.

-Dread Clampitt are local heroes who play Sundays noon to 3 and then again from 7 to 11 PM.
-On any given Sunday, the Red Bar is shaking.
+Dread Clampitt are local heroes who play often at The Red BAr.
+When they are cranking it out, the Red Bar is shaking.
 Literally.
-You know this because you can feel it in your feet as you approach the front door while inside Balder Saunders, Kyle Ogle and Kenny Oliverio – collectively known as Dread Clampitt tear through their set leaving the packed house dancing in their wake.
+You know this because you can feel it in your feet as you approach the front door while inside Balder Saunders and Kyle Ogle – together known as Dread Clampitt, tear through their set leaving the packed house dancing in their wake.
 Part legend, part tradition the magical combination has become a pilgrimage for people from every corner of the map and as well as locals alike who all with testify, there is nothing like a Dread Clampitt show.

 When Dread Clampitt is rockin’ the Red Bar, they draw all kinds of people as the night goes on, rednecks and hippies are both right at home.
 Elbow-to-elbow feet moving and heads bobbing, politicians, boat captains, beach bums, celebrities and oystermen too.
 You can be yourself at a Dread show, it doesn’t matter what you do.